MajidKouki/stock-forecaster/README.md

 # Stock Forecaster

-Web interface application utilizing Prophet library and Alpaca Trade API to provide stock forecasts and trend data.
+Web interface application utilizing Prophet library and Yahoo Finance API to provide stock forecasts and trend data.
 This application was designed for a client with the intention of creating a very simple to use system for non-technical users with minimal setup and detailed instructions while enabling easy access to machine learning tools for time series forecasting and trend analysis.

 ---